SimVPv2: Towards Simple yet Powerful Spatiotemporal Predictive Learning: Experiments

 \subsubsection{Moving MNIST}

-We first evaluate our model on the Moving MNIST~\cite{srivastava2015unsupervised} dataset and compare the results with state-of-the-art methods.
-The moving MNIST dataset is one of the fundamental benchmark datasets in spatiotemporal predictive learning and is widely used in the literature.
-In this dataset, each video is generated with 20 frames long and consists of two digits inside a $64 \times 64$ patch.
-The digits are randomly selected from the training set and placed initially at random locations.
+In this dataset, each video is generated 20 frames long and consists of two digits inside a $64 \times 64$ patch.
+The digits are randomly selected and placed initially at random locations.
 Each digit is assigned a velocity whose direction is chosen uniformly at random on the unit circle and whose size is chosen uniformly at random within a fixed range.
 The digits bounce off the edges of the 64$\times$64 frame and overlap if they are in the same position.

-As almost every spatiotemporal predictive learning methods evaluate them on this dataset and corresponding open-source codes, we reproduce state-of-the-art methods into a unified framework and evaluate them with the same protocol for fair comparisons.
-Those strong baselines include competitive recurrent-based models ConvLSTM~\cite{convlstm}, PredRNN~\cite{predrnn}, PredRNN++~\cite{predrnn++}, MIM~\cite{mim}, E3D-LSTM~\cite{e3dlstm}, PhyDNet~\cite{phydnet}, CrevNet~\cite{crevnet}, and MAU~\cite{chang2021mau}.
-By using ConvLSTM with different sizes as the standard baselines, we divide these models into two groups according to their computational cost, i.e., small and large model groups, as shown in Table~\ref{tab:mmnist}.
-In particular, ConvLSTM-S is the small model with four ConvLSTM layers with hidden size $64$, and ConvLSTM-L is the large model with four ConvLSTM layers with hidden size $192$.